pedromateo/openhmitester/README.md

 **16/05 Working on a Windows version.
-Please, be patient, and if you want to contribute, email me :-)**
+Please, be patient for a working version, and if you want to contribute, email me :-)**

 OHT: Open HMI Tester
 ====================